billfitzgerald/murl/README.md

 MURL was developed against Python 3.7, but it should work on Pyton 3.6 or greater.

-Clone the repository onto your local machine.
+Clone the repository onto your local machine:

+<code>git clone git@github.com:billfitzgerald/murl.git</code>

 Once you have the repository cloned, run <code>git submodule init</code> to initialize submodule config file.
 Then, run <code>git submodule update</code> to bring in the code from the Tracker Radar.

 For more information and background on working with submodules, [see the book](https://git-scm.com/book/en/v2/Git-Tools-Submodules "Git documentation").